How to build a website like Thumbtack

 Today, HomeAdvisor and Angi operate under the umbrella of ANGI Homeservices Inc. since the merger of the two platforms in 2017.

-Fiverr is a popular online marketplace that competes with Thumbtack in the freelance services sector.
+Fiverr is a popular freelance marketplace.
 While Thumbtack focuses on a wider range of local services beyond just freelancing, Fiverr allows users to hire freelancers worldwide but for limited services.
 Thumbtack offers a more personalized approach, allowing users to request quotes and negotiate prices, whereas Fiverr users can display a fixed price for their specific services.

 Steps to build a business like Thumbtack